 “This explains why we are congested when we cry as we produce more tears and the nose is getting full.
 Without this duct the eyes would run all the time.

 “Epiphora is a blocked nasal lacrimal duct.
 The duct can be narrow over time genetically but can also be congested at the level of the nose.

 “Bad allergies, sinus infections, colds and polyps can affect the duct’s ability to properly function.”

 It’s fair to point out that a lacrimal gland tumor can cause epiphora.
 However, this kind of tumor is exceedingly rare.
 How rare?

-How many people do you think have had sinusitis during this same period?
+How many people do you think have had sinusitis over any 30-year period?

 How many people right now, as you’re reading this, have sinusitis?

 You may be one of them, and your one-eye epiphora is significantly more likely to be caused by this common condition.

 A tumor can develop in the sinus cavity, but again, these are very rare, to the tune of about 2,000 new diagnoses each year in the U.S.

 If you have sinusitis that’s causing epiphora in one eye, you’ve certainly had other related symptoms within the timeline of this particular symptom development and course.